 In most instances, shutdowns happen across an entire country.
 They could affect a particular city or part of the country, and to all or specific internet service providers.
 The above becomes easier in places where governments have de-facto control over digital infrastructure.

 In many cases, governments have justified shutdowns as means to quell protests and violence.
-But rights groups and experts say these reasons are phony if accounts of what happened during and I aftermath of past shutdowns are anything to go by.
+But rights groups and experts say these reasons are phony if accounts of what happened during and in aftermath of past shutdowns are anything to go by.

 Besides, the communication blackout is exploited to hide atrocities and impede accountability.